-In many places, Frizzle chickens are classified as their own breed.
+In many places, chickens with frizzled feathers are classified as their own breed.
 These places include Slovakia, Australia, Ireland, the Czech Republic, Germany, France, the UK, and Italy.
 However, in the United States, Frizzle is not the name of a breed but instead just a type of plumage.

-As a result, Frizzle chickens cannot be exhibited in the United States, although you can exhibit them as specimens of certain breeds, like Polish or Coochin.
+As a result, these birds cannot be exhibited in the United States, although you can exhibit them as specimens of certain breeds, like Polish or Cochin.

-Instead of being judged as a Frizzle chicken, the bird will be judged based on its conformity to the breed standard.
+Instead of being judged as the Frizzle breed, the bird will be judged based on its conformity to the breed standard.

 While some breeds do quite well in the exhibition ring for this reason – the Cochin chicken is one good example – others do not.